Mohammed Chhel: Popular incidents of Mohammed Chhel

-The scene was reminiscent of the staff of Moses and that of the Pharaoh.
-Indeed Sir Sultan Mahomed Shah Aga Khan traces his ancestry back to Moses Himself.

-Chhel was totally confused and was turning red with grief!

-Sir Sultan Mohammed Shah found great amusement in witnessing this, to his right was Varas Kassam Bapoo, to his left was Kul Kamadia Ibrahim Bhai, both of whom were astonished that this world-renowned magician could not even pick up a stick from the floor!

-Chhel fell to the Imams feet and begged “O Aga, O Pir Sahib, forgive me!” the Imam replied, I never tried to challenge you, I am a dervish, I do not take interest in such nonsense.
-He continued by saying, Mohammed Chhel, why did you give up?
-This is such a simple task that even a child can do.

-In the distance there was an 8 or 9 year old boy who was seen playing, the Imam loved this child dearly, Sir Sultan Mahomed Shah requested: “Beta, can you pick up my staff and hand it to Me?” right away this child picked up the staff with one hand, he wiped it clean and handed it to his Imam.

-Sir Sultan Mahomed Shah said to Chhel: see this is a task for a young child – but remember, I am the Imam, and without the blessing and blessing and command of God, nothing can be achieved in this world.

 Mischief, superiors and experiences

 Mohammed Chhel, because of his tricks, some times for his spontaneous acts and due to his fame, unknowingly made people cautious and at times made them frightened too.
 Although, his acts were purely for fun, entertainment and some message, he would not hesitate going extravagant at times.
 His mischievous stance and fame, while earned him reputation and admiration, it also questioned him for a few times.
 For example, a famous Jain Muni Shri Vijaynemisuriji Maharaj, to teach Chhel not to harass Sadhus and Saints, knowingly or otherwise if he would ever come across them.
 One more incidence is of one Ismaili Imam Saheb who would make Mohammed Chhel wonder-struck in response to Chhel's proposal for showing his own magic acts.